alloyzeus/az-wall/README.md

-# azml-wall
+# AlloyZeus Wall
-A wall (of ideas) for AZML
+A wall (of ideas) for AlloyZeus

-## What is AZML?
+## What is AlloyZeus?

-AZML stands for AlloyZeus (that's a codename) Modelling Language.
+**NOTE**: AlloyZeus is a codename.
+We might or might not retain it as the name of the product.

-AZML is an attempt to build a modelling language and tool set (compiler and stuff) which allow software developers, especially software architects, to model a service-oriented system, and then be able to generate the source code of that system, end-to-end.
+AlloyZeus is an attempt to build a methodology, modelling language, and tool set (compiler and stuff) which allow software developers, especially software architects, to model a service-oriented system, and then be able to generate the source code of that system, end-to-end.

+## AZML - AlloyZeus Modelling Language

+Quick and dirty peek into the language:

 ```